csc-training/geocomputing_course/materials/job_monitoring.md

 You can check the status of your job and follow its progress with the `squeue --me` command.
 Resource usage while the job runs, can be queried with `seff jobid` (note that `seff` output can only be trusted after a job has finished).

-If after job submission or during runtime you would like to cancel a job, you can do so with `scancel jobid`.
+If you would like to cancel a job after job submission or during runtime, you can do so with `scancel jobid`.

 ## Resource monitoring